SMCallan/HighScore_RESTfulAPI/README.md

 - [x] Implemented the `HighScoreService` interface in the `HighScoreServiceImpl` class.
 - [x] Methods of `HighScoreService` are implemented by delegating the tasks to `HighScoreRepository`.

+## Next Steps

+Up to this point, you've set up a basic Spring Boot application with a layered architecture.
+This includes a model, repository, service, and controller, along with implementing CRUD operations.

+### Additional Considerations

+Here are some additional steps you might consider:

+1. **Exception Handling**: Implement global exception handling for your REST API.
+2. **Logging**: Add logging capabilities to keep track of what's happening during execution.
+3. **Security**: Implement security features like authentication and authorization.
+4. **Front-End**: If your application needs a user interface, this would be the time to start implementing it.
+5. **Deployment**: Once everything is set, you may want to look into deploying your application.
+6. **Testing**: Write unit and integration tests to make sure everything is working as expected.